Participation

 Wind turbine operation with erosion Sandia National Laboratories (US) David C Maniaci

-Laboratory testing of erosion DTU (DK) , Hempel (DK) Jakob Ilsted Bech, Maral Rahimi
+Laboratory testing of erosion DTU (DK) Nicolai Frost-Jensen Johansen

-Erosion mechanics & material properties CEU Cardenal Herrera University (ES), University of Bergen (NO) Fernando Sánchez López, Bodil Holst
+Erosion mechanics & material properties CEU Cardenal Herrera University (ES) Fernando Sánchez López

-Task 46 is managed by VTT Technical Research centre of Finland and the Danish Technical University DTU.
+Task 46 is managed by the Danish Technical University DTU.

 Charlotte Bay Hasager